Unidata/netcdf-java/docs/src/site/pages/netcdfJava/UpgradeTo50.md

 ## Overview

-A number of API enhancements have been made to take advantage of evolution in the Java language, for example: _try-with-resource_ and _foreach_ constructs.
+A number of API enhancements have been made to take advantage of evolution in the Java language, for example _try-with-resource_ and _foreach_ constructs.
 The use of these make code simpler and more reliable.

 Deprecated classes and methods have been removed, and the module structure and third-party jar use has been improved.